masogit/am-browser-doc/docs/sizing/appendix_b.md

 # Appendix B - Asset Manager Browser processing capability test results
 #### Introduction
-As an online transaction processing systems, the peak processing capability are always concerned by most customers.
-The results below presents the view capability of Asset Manager Browser with populated test data set.
+As an online transaction processing system, the peak processing capability are always concerned by most customers.
+The results below show the view capability of Asset Manager Browser with populated test data set.
 #### Result Summary